-If the facility uses the alternative approach for more than 90 days in the whole reporting period, the facility must describe a new measurement approach within the MP Template and resubmit the MP Template, along with any relevant supporting documents to NEA within 30 days of identifying that the failure will or has exceeded 90 days in the whole reporting period.
+If the facility uses the alternative approach for more than 90 days in the whole reporting period, the facility shall write to NEA on the reason and period of measurement approach failure and submit relevant supporting documents for NEA's approval.
+The facility may be asked to update the MP to describe a new measurement approach.
+The facility shall resubmit the MP Template, along with any relevant supporting documents to NEA within the period specified by NEA.
 The new measurement approach (which can be the original alternative approach) can be a permanent or temporary measurement approach.
 The impact on the uncertainty of the emission stream over the reporting period due to the measurement approach failure (when exceeding cumulatively 90 days in the reporting period) can be assessed within the MP Template.